-Agencies are required by NDCC Section 28-32-12 to allow a comment period of at least 10 days after the conclusion of a rulemaking hearing during which the agency will receive written data, views, or arguments concerning the proposed rule.
-Written comments received by the agency must be made a part of the rulemaking record to be considered by the agency before final action on the rule.
+Administrative agencies and the North Dakota Ethics Commission are required by NDCC Section 28-32-12 to allow a comment period of at least 10 days after the conclusion of a rulemaking hearing during which the agency or the commission will receive written data, views, or arguments concerning the proposed rule.
+Written comments received by the agency or the commission must be made a part of the rulemaking record to be considered by the agency or the commission before final action on the rule.